Eavesdropping 101: Wiretaps, Controlled Phone Calls, and the Use and Misuse of Information

 Pretext Phone Calls

-The San Diego Police Department and the San Diego Sheriff's Department also use pretext calls on a daily basis, particularly in investigating sex crimes.
-The alleged victim's call to the suspect can result in detailed admissions which turn what would otherwise be a "he said/she said" case into a slam dunk for the district attorney.
+The San Diego Police Department and the San Diego Sheriff’s Department also use pretext calls on a daily basis, particularly in investigating sex crimes.
+The alleged victim’s call to the suspect can result in detailed admissions which turn what would otherwise be a “he said/she said” case into a strong case for the District Attorney or United States Attorney.
 The suspect is not in custody at the time of the call, so there is no need for Miranda rights.
-The suspect is completely unaware that the call is part of an investigation, as the scripts given to the victims vary depending on the type of relationship being investigated, and can include information that is not true.
+The suspect is unaware that the call is part of an investigation, as the scripts given to the victims vary depending on the type of relationship being investigated, and can include information that is not true.
 The cooperating caller may say that she is pregnant, or has transmitted an STD to the suspect, or that her psychologist tells her it would be beneficial to her if the suspect told her he was sorry.